-Sunning: How to Take Advantage of the Summer Sun by Outgassing (or Offgassing)
+Sunning: How to Take Advantage Of The Summer Sun by Outgassing (AKA Offgassing)

 By Marilee Nelson |

 What is Offgassing or Outgassing?Offgassing or outgassing are interchangeable terms that relate to indoor air quality.
 Offgassing refers to the release of VOCs (volatile organic compounds) from a material or solution that has been trapped or absorbed.
 For example, when a room is freshly painted, the chemicals from the curing paint slowly offgas into the room as it dries.
 In this case, you are smelling the VOCs releasing from the paint, which you recognize as the “fresh paint” smell.
 Proper ventilation is essential to release the outgassing VOCs from the paint so they don’t become trapped in the room.
 Otherwise, they can incorporate back into porous materials and the indoor air quality suffers.
 The consequences of outgassing can be significant if it collects in an environment where the air is stagnant with no ventilation.
 The good news is, a material is considered fully outgassed when it is no longer releasing VOCs.
 This means that any toxic VOCs have already been released and it will no longer continue to offgas into your indoor space.